Beach Hazards Statement issued for Door, Kewaunee, Manitowoc by NWS - NewsBreak

 Beach Hazards Statement issued for Door, Kewaunee, Manitowoc by NWS

-Effective: 2021-09-23 10:20:00 CDT Expires: 2021-09-23 22:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions.
-Target Area: Door; Kewaunee; Manitowoc BEACH HAZARDS STATEMENT NOW IN EFFECT UNTIL 10 PM CDT THIS EVENING * WHAT...High waves and strong currents resulting in dangerous swimming conditions. * WHERE...Beaches along Lake Michigan in Door, Kewaunee and Manitowoc Counties. * WHEN...Until 10 PM CDT this evening. * IMPACTS...Dangerous swimming conditions are expected.
-Strong currents can pull swimmers into deeper water and high waves can sweep people off piers. * ADDITIONAL DETAILS...Several beaches that will be most susceptible to the dangerous swimming conditions include Rock Island State Beach, Baileys Harbor beaches and Whitefish Dunes Beach in Door County.
+Effective: 2021-09-23 03:51:00 CDT Expires: 2021-09-23 19:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions.
+Target Area: Door; Kewaunee; Manitowoc BEACH HAZARDS STATEMENT NOW IN EFFECT THROUGH THIS EVENING * WHAT...Significant waves and strong currents resulting in dangerous swimming conditions. * WHERE...Beaches along Lake Michigan in Door, Kewaunee and Manitowoc Counties. * WHEN...Through this evening. * IMPACTS...Dangerous swimming conditions are expected.
+Strong currents can pull swimmers into deeper water and high waves can sweep people off piers or boulders placed along the shoreline. * ADDITIONAL DETAILS...Beaches that will be most susceptible to the dangerous swimming conditions include Rock Island State Beach, Baileys Harbor beaches and Whitefish Dunes Beach in Door County.
 Cresent Beach and City of Kewaunee Beach in Kewaunee County.
 Point Beach, Neshotah Beach and Red Arrow Beach in Manitowoc County.alerts.weather.gov

 Comments / 0